Hunger in America: 2016 United States Hunger and Poverty Facts

 - Studies show that proper nutrition improves a child’s behavior, school performance, and overall cognitive development.
 A healthy eating environment teaches children good nutrition and the elements of a proper diet, which can have positive effects on children’s eating habits and physical well-being throughout life.

-- The minimum wage is not nearly sufficient to raise many people out of poverty.
-In 2014, the official U.S. poverty level for a family of 4 was $24,008.
+- In 2014, the official U.S. poverty level for a family of 4 was $24,008.
 (See Census Bureau “Poverty Thresholds”.)
 With a 40 hour week, a family of 4 with one minimum wage earner (working 52 weeks a year, typically with no paid vacation) would earn $15,080, only 62 percent of the poverty level.

 - The minimum wage is not indexed for inflation.
 Thus its value over the years has been diminished substantially, as increases in the minimum wage have not kept up with inflation.